-ACCOUNT CODE: The School District of Beloit uses a 23 digit numeric account code that is set as follows:
+ACCOUNT CODE: The School District of Beloit uses a 23-digit numeric account code that is set as follows:

-FUND TYPE LOCATION OBJECT FUNCTION PROJECT LOCAL 10 E 442 111 110000 000 909000 General Expense/Revenue Memorial Teacher Salary Regular None Salary/Fringe Fund Education What What location What is being What is the Is there a What fund is will be paying purchased/paid purpose of the grant/4k department? paying for items? for program paying? for item?
+FUND ТҮРЕ LOCATION OBJECT FUNCTION PROJECT LOCAL 10 E 442 111 110000 000 909000 General Fund Expense/ Revenue Memorial Teacher Salary Regular Education None Salary/Fringe What fund is paying for item?
+What location will be paying for items?
+What is being purchased/paid for?
+What is the purpose of the program?
+Is there a grant/4k paying?
+(Optional) What department?